 - Pricing and sizing new deals to increase portfolio return/risk

-While Steps 4 and 5 ultimately, and most directly, increase stakeholder value, they cannot be effectively performed without first securing regulatory approval, favorable credit rating, and stakeholder confidence by performing Step 1, i.e., measuring portfolio risk and ensuring capital adequacy, then performing Step 2 to quantify each exposure’s incremental impact on portfolio risk, and then using the incremental measures to effectively perform Steps 3, 4, and 5.
+While Steps 4 and 5, ultimately, and most directly, increase stakeholder value, they cannot be effectively performed without first securing regulatory approval, favorable credit rating, and stakeholder confidence by performing Step 1, i.e., measuring portfolio risk and ensuring capital adequacy, then performing Step 2 to quantify each exposure’s marginal impact on portfolio risk, and then using the marginal measures to effectively perform Steps 3, 4, and 5.
+(Using marginal return/risk measures to perform Steps 4 and 5 leads to a portfolio with optimal (maximum) return/risk, where marginal return/risk impact is equal across all exposures in the optimal portfolio).
 Each of the five steps involves key questions and sub-steps that must be addressed and performed in order to increase portfolio return/risk and, thereby, increase stakeholder value.

 Key Steps and Questions